xuetao666/625_Group5/README.md

 # 1. Background and Objectives

 With a high prevalence of overweight individuals growing in the US, there is a trend of increasing prevalence in diabetes as well.
-To better control and prevent the development of diabetes, we aim to discover the most significant covariates and find the best machine learning algorithm for predicting diabetes, thus could give individual prevention ideas and help with earlier diagnosis of diabetes.
+To better control and prevent the development of diabetes, we aim to discover the most significant covariates and find the best machine learning algorithm for predicting diabetes, thus could give individuals prevention ideas and help with earlier diagnosis of diabetes.

 # 2. Method
 ## 2.1 Study Population
-The Dataset we will be using is the National Health and Nutrition Examination Survey (NHANES), a program of studies designed to assess the health and nutritional status of adults and children in the United States,provided by the Centers for Disease Control and Prevention (CDC).
+The Dataset we used is the National Health and Nutrition Examination Survey (NHANES), a program of studies designed to assess the health and nutritional status of adults and children in the United States,provided by the Centers for Disease Control and Prevention (CDC).
 The data range from 1999-2018, each with two years of a cross-sectional study.
 Different individuals were enrolled every two years.
-Data includes demographic, dietary, examination, laboratory, and questionnaire data.
+Variables are classified in demographic, dietary, examination, laboratory, and questionnaire areas.

 ## 2.2 Variables of selection
 ### 2.2.1 Outcome of Prediction
 Diabetes was defined as “Doctor told you have diabetes”(named as DIQ010 in the NHANES dataset).
 1 refers to Yes, 2 refers to No, 3 refers to Borderline, 7 refers to Refused, 9 refers to don’t know.
-Yes and Borderline were combined as “Yes”, 7, 9 and NA was excluded from the analysis.
+Yes and Borderline were combined as “Yes”, 7, 9 and NA were excluded from the analysis.

 ### 2.2.2 Inclusion And Exclusion Criteria for variable selection